ortus-docs/coldbox-docs/routing/index.md

-# Routing
+# ColdBox URL Routing

-ColdBox URL Mappings will give you support for creating Search Engine Safe (SES) URLs, RESTful services, and overall URL routing your way.
-We would love to take credit for this feature, but it was inspired by Rails and our good friend Adam Fortuna's ColdCourse project.
-By convention URL mapping support will allow you to create URL's without using the *?event=this.that¶m1=val* formats by more like the following example:
+ColdBox URL Routing will give you support for creating Search Engine Safe (SES) URLs, RESTful services, and overall URL routing your way.
+By convention URL routing  will allow you to create URL's without using nasty parameter delimeters like `?event=this.that&m1=val`.

 ```js
 // Old Style